We are Prepared to Continue to Serve You

 Governor Kemp issued an Order clarifying his Executive Order is not intended to interfere with visitation and parenting time.
 The Order went so far as to indicate the Shelter In Place order entered previously was not to act as a defense to any contempt actions based on a visitation denial.
 The Amended Executive Order was entered on April 3, 2020 in response to questions and concerns relating to custody orders and parenting time transfers.
 Click here to read more regarding this executive order.

-To help keep you updated, we have compiled a further list of Judicial Orders & Announcements regarding Corona Virus below.
+To help keep you updated, we have compiled a further list of Judicial Orders & Announcements regarding COVID 19 below.
 Please continue to check back as more information will be updated as it is released.

 Reach Out to Our Metro Atlanta Divorce Attorneys